apache/beam/website/www/site/content/en/documentation/sdks/python-pipeline-dependencies.md

 ### Make the pipeline launch environment reproducible

 The launch environment runs the **production version** of the pipeline.
 While developing the pipeline locally, you might use a **development environment** that includes dependencies for development, such as Jupyter or Pylint.
 The launch environment for production pipelines might not need these additional dependencies.
-You can construct and maintain it separately from the dev environment.
+You can construct and maintain it separately from the development environment.

 To reduce side-effects on pipeline submissions, it is best to able to [recreate the launch environment in a reproducible manner](#create-reproducible-environments).